analiayogi/SGA_AGA/README.md

 R Pipelines for the paired RNA-seq analysis of human umbilical cord mesenchymal stem cells (hUCMSCs) and derived adipogenic cultures.

 Samples: hUCMSCs were established from six monozygotic, monochorionic-diamniotic twin pairs with at least 20% weight discordance.
-In each pair, the larger twin was classified  appropiate for gestational age (AGA) and the smaller was small for gestational age (SGA).
+In each pair, the larger twin was classified  appropriate for gestational age (AGA) and the smaller was small for gestational age (SGA).
 Five of the six pair samples were available for adipogenic differentiation.

 ## Reference